TinyMan256/Tiny-Man-RC-lite-edition/README.md

 Rogue company external cheat [ Lite edition ] for low end pc

-updated to latest version and undetected again
+updated to latest version and undetected

 working on all windows versions